Skip to main content

 3. Extra Credit: NewStack

-In a file callled NewStack.java, implement a stack data structure called NewStack which implements the Stack interface and supports that supports the usual operations size, isEmpty, push, pop, top.
+In a file callled NewStack.java, implement a stack data structure called NewStack which implements the Stack interface and supports that supports the usual operations size, isEmpty, push, pop, top on generic types.

 NewStack must support an additional operation minElement, which returns (but does not remove) the smallest element currently in the stack.